The Semipro Teams of Brooklyn

 and Dazzy Vance of the Bushwicks

 The Bay Parkways were owned by Max Rosner's younger brother, Joe.
 Both teams were part of the Inter-City Baseball Association, a group of semipro teams providing a guaranteed minimum schedule for all, but also a guaranteed income for Nat Strong, who controlled most non-major league ball in the New York region.
+In the late 1930s, these teams and opponents such as the Mount Vernons and Springfield Greys competed for the Metropolitan Baseball Association pennant.

 Many thanks are due to Jane and Douglas Jacobs for access to their paper, Dexter Park: Brooklyn's Other Ballpark, which helped us a great deal in putting this and the Dexter Park page together.